Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 IJCAI'2023, WWW'2023

 # Awards

-* 2nd place in [Amazon KDD Cup 2024: Multi-Task Online Shopping Challenge for LLMs](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms/leaderboards) (2/502), **Best Student team** in Track 1 and Track 5.
+* 2nd place in [Amazon KDD Cup 2024: Multi-Task Online Shopping Challenge for LLMs](https://discourse.aicrowd.com/t/announcing-the-winners-of-amazon-kdd-cup-2024/10758) (2/502), all five tracks ranked in the top three, **Best Student team** in Track 1 and Track 5.
 * Excellent Postgraduate Student, Xi'an Jiaotong University (2021)
 * Outstanding Undergraduate Graduates, Xi'an Jiaotong University (2019)

 # News
-[2024.07] We have won [KDD CUP'2024](https://discourse.aicrowd.com/t/announcing-the-winners-of-amazon-kdd-cup-2024/10758) at 2nd place (2/502), and all five tracks ranked in the top three.\
+[2024.07] We have won [KDD CUP'2024](https://discourse.aicrowd.com/t/announcing-the-winners-of-amazon-kdd-cup-2024/10758) at 2nd place (2/502).\
 [2024.07] One paper accepted by CIKM'2024.\
 [2024.05] Accepted as reviewer of ACM Transactions on Intelligent Systems and Technology (ACM TIST).\
 [2024.04] Accepted as reviewer of IEEE/ACM Transactions on Audio, Speech and Language Processing (IEEE/ACM TASLP).\